 Urinary incontinence is the involuntary loss of urine, oftentimes without warning.

-Male incontinence is a common urologic condition that affects thousands of men every year.
+Male urinary incontinence is a common urologic condition that affects thousands of men every year.
 It may be temporary or chronic, a specific diagnosed condition, or a condition that is associated with another urologic health concern.
 Men can experience male incontinence at any age.

 Types of urinary incontinence